sameerkhan7/Penn-State-Robotics-Club/IntroductionToArduinoProgramming.md

 }
 ```

 The `setup` function runs once when the Arduino first turns on.
 When the `setup` function finishes running all of its code, the `loop` function then runs for forever.
-Each time that `loop` finishes it is run again, hence the name loop!
+Each time that `loop` finishes it runs again, hence the name loop!

 **Why do we need setup and loop?**
 ```c